Cement-Labs/Abyssal/README.md

 - **Off**

-  Reduce animations to gain a more performant experience.
+  Reduce the use of animation in **Abyssal** to gain a more performant experience.

 <br />